Official Website of the Fannin County Chamber of Commerce and

 Blue Ridge City Park

 Downtown Blue Ridge City Park is the heart of downtown Blue Ridge.
 The park is a popular place for picnics, community gatherings and festivals.
-Take the kids to the playground to play and have a picnic in the park.

 The Art Center - Historic Fannin County Courthouse

 The historic Fannin County Courthouse was built in 1937 after the previous courthouse burned in 1936.
 The courthouse is now the home of the Blue Ridge Mountains Arts Association's Arts Center after a complete renovation, much of which was done by volunteers.
 Be sure to walk through the galleries inside the Art Center, and see the exhibits in the restored court room.
 The Art Center has rotating exhibits, so there is always something new.